softlinkprotocol/curve-docs/docs/dao-gauges.rst

 per type, are scheduled / recorded for the next week, as well as the points when voting power gets to 0 at lock expiration for some of users.

-When user changes his gauge weight vote, the change is scheduled for the next epoch week, not immediately.
+When a user changes their gauge weight vote, the change is scheduled for the next epoch week, not immediately.
 This reduces the number of reads from storage which must to be performed by each user: it is proportional to the number of weeks since the last change rather than the number of interactions from other users.

 .. _dao-gauges-liquidity-gauge: